Exposing minimal composition of Kohn-Sham theory and its extendability: Hartree-Fock approximation

+\section{Hartree-Fock approximation}

 The KS theory significantly overlaps with the SCMF approximations.
-In practice, both approaches reduce many-fermion problems to a set of equations for single particles.
-I start from the SCMF approximations, the Hartree-Fock and the Hartree-Fock-Bogolyubov approximations~\cite{Ring-Schuck}, intending to review the basic structure of these theories in terms of the 1-body density matrix and its extension.
+Both approaches reduce many-fermion problems to a set of s.p. equations.
+In this section we review the Hartree-Fock (HF) approximation, which is a typical and rigorous example of the SCMF theories, in terms of the 1-body density matrix~\cite{Ring-Schuck}.
+The arguments here will clarify the basic structure of the SCMF theories, which is possessed by the KS theory as well.
+Another example, the Hartree-Fock-Bogolyubov (HFB) approximation, is summarized in Appendix~\ref{app:HFB}.

-\subsection{Hartree-Fock approximation}

 Let $\{\phi_k\}$ represent a complete orthonormal set of s.p. bases.
 The creation and annihilation operators of the basis state $k$ are denoted by $a^\dagger_k$ and $a_k$.
-The 1-body density matrix $\varrho_{k\ell}$ for an arbitrary normalized state $|\Psi\rangle$ is defined by
+The 1-body density matrix\footnote{ This density matrix is called first-order reduced density matrix in some literature.} $\varrho_{k\ell}$ for an arbitrary normalized state $|\Psi\rangle$ is defined by